Apr 15, 2016

 The degree of informal learning depends heavily on the organizational context.
 An organization that comes across as prescriptive and does not make the new employee comfortable with sharing and expressing, will find it challenging in making employees adopt informal learning channels. e.g. Yammer (ESN – Enterprise Social Networking) adoption has seen huge variance across organizations.
 While community managers and leadership commitment make a difference, the primary driver is “Would I as an employee feel comfortable sharing my point of view, without the fear of being judged or reprimanded?”.
 So first things first, an “informal” employee survey to assess the organizational context.
 But with new employees, there is also an opportunity to break the current organizational mold and provide a fresh experience without baggage.

+- Sustain until it self sustains.
 Virality and the network effect takes a while.
 The objective is to engage the community activities for a few weeks and more, till the community becomes self-sustaining.
-Many MindTickle customers have used the Mindtickle platform for managing the communication and engagement with new hires for the entire first year.
+Many Mindtickle customers have used the Mindtickle platform for managing the communication and engagement with new hires for the entire first year.
 This involvement is key.

-The leverage of informal learning into mainstream learning and development is still evolving.
-While there is recognition of its critical importance; frameworks and structures around informal learning are still being discussed, debated and tested.
+Leveraging informal learning into mainstream learning and development is still evolving.
+While there is recognition of its critical importance; frameworks and structures around informal learning are still being discussed, debated, and tested.
 Questions abound.
 Should it focus on the process or the outcomes?
 How to keep it informal in a formal manner?

 Therefore, as the concept of informal learning evolves, for organizations, the key thing is to not look at informal learning as a quick fix – buy a solution or a social learning platform or hire a community manager or create brown bag events – it is about creating a culture of learning and sharing.
 And new hire orientation is a great place to make a start – begin from the beginning.